-The Compensation Committee generally approves annual compensation decisions for our executive officers in the first quarter of each year.
-The Committee's approvals in the first quarter address target annual incentives effective as of January 1, base salary effective as of July 1, as well as equity awards that are approved in the first quarter and typically granted in the first or second quarter.
+The Compensation Committee generally approves annual compensation decisions for our executive officers in the first quarter of each year, but retains the flexibility to extend decisions to the second quarter, if necessary.
+The Committee's approvals in the first quarter address target annual incentives effective as of January 1, base salary effective as of January 1, as well as equity awards that are approved in the first quarter and typically granted in the first or second quarter.
 In the timeline leading up to the annual approval of compensation decisions, the Compensation Committee undertakes a review process that spans several meetings and is intended to evaluate our approach to setting executive pay from multiple perspectives.
 This review begins in the third quarter of the prior year and takes into consideration our strategic business plan, market data, trends in executive compensation, the input of the Committee's independent compensation consultant and input from stockholders, where applicable.